Current Federal Mandatory Spending

 Congress can only reduce the funding for these programs by changing the authorization law itself.
 That requires a 60-vote majority in the Senate to pass.
 For example, Congress amended the Social Security Act to create Medicare.
 For this reason, mandatory programs are outside the annual budget process that governs discretionary spending.
 Since it is so difficult to change mandatory spending, it is not part of the discretionary fiscal policy.

 Social Security is the single largest federal budget item.
-The FY 2019 budget estimates it will cost $1.046 trillion.
+The FY 2020 budget, Table S-4, estimates it will cost $1.102 trillion.
 The Social Security Act of 1935 guaranteed that workers would receive benefits after they retired.
 It was funded by payroll taxes that went into a trust fund used to pay out the benefits.

 At first, there were more healthy workers paying into the fund than retirees taking benefits.
 This allowed Social Security to also provide training and funds to the blind and disabled in the Supplemental Security program.